Differences from Ethereum

 CALL, STATICCALL, DELEGATECALL

-Thus, unlike EVM where memory growth occurs before the call itself, in zkSync Era, the necessary copying of return data happens only after the call has ended, leading to a difference in msize() and sometimes zkSync Era not panicking where EVM would panic due to the difference in memory growth.
+Thus, unlike EVM where memory growth occurs before the call itself, on zkSync Era, the necessary copying of return data happens only after the call has ended, leading to a difference in msize() and sometimes zkSync Era not panicking where EVM would panic due to the difference in memory growth.

-Additionally, there is no native support for passing Ether in zkSync Era, so it is handled by a special system contract called MsgValueSimulator.
+Additionally, there is no native support for passing Ether on zkSync Era, so it is handled by a special system contract called MsgValueSimulator.
 The simulator receives the callee address and Ether amount, performs all necessary balance changes, and then calls the callee.

 MSTORE, MLOAD

 Unlike EVM, where the memory growth is in words, on zkEVM the memory growth is counted in bytes.
-For example, if you write mstore(100, 0) the msize on zkEVM will be 132, but on the EVM is will be 160.
+For example, if you write mstore(100, 0) the msize on zkEVM will be 132, but on the EVM it will be 160.
 Note, that also unlike EVM which has quadratic growth for memory payments, on zkEVM the fees are charged linearly at a rate of 1 erg per byte.

 The other thing is that our compiler can sometimes optimize unused memory reads/writes.
-This can lead to different msize compared to Ethereum since fewer bytes have been allocated, leading to cases where EVM panics, but zkEVM won’t due to the difference in memory growth.
+This can lead to different msize compared to Ethereum since fewer bytes have been allocated, leading to cases where EVM panics, but zkEVM will not due to the difference in memory growth.

 CALLDATALOAD, CALLDATACOPY